Education M.S. in Computer Engineering from Universitat Politècnica de València, Spain, 1995

 Ph.D. in Computer Engineering from Universitat Politècnica de València, Spain, 1999

 I received the MS and PhD degrees from Universitat Politècnica de València (UPV), Spain.
 I am Full Professor at the Department of Computer Engineering (DISCA) of that university.
 Furthermore, I worked for two years at Intel Corporation, developing on-chip networks.

-and remote GPU virtualization mechanisms.
-The different papers I have published so far provide an H-index impact factor equal to 25 according to Google Scholar.
+My research addresses high performance on-chip and off-chip interconnection networks as well as distributed memory systems and remote GPU virtualization mechanisms.
+The different papers I have published so far provide an H-index impact factor equal to 30 according to Google Scholar (ORCID profile available here, ResearcherID profile available here).
 Additionally, I am leading and coordinating the development and advancement of the rCUDA remote GPU virtualization middleware since it began in 2008.
-The rCUDA technology, which enables remote virtualized access to CUDA GPUs, is exclusively and entirely developed by Technical University of Valencia.
+The rCUDA technology, which enables remote virtualized access to CUDA GPUs, is exclusively and entirely developed by Universitat Politècnica de València.
 Moreover, I am leading and coordinating the development of other virtualization technologies.
-I am also co-founder of the "Remote Libraries" company, which provides technical support for the rCUDA technology.
+I was also co-founder of the (now extinct) "Remote Libraries" company, which was aimed at providing technical support for the rCUDA technology.

 With respect to my teaching activities, I teach Computer Networks as well as High Performance Interconnects courses at the Computer Engineering School of Universitat Politècnica de València.

 Last Updated: 23 June 2021